Table of Contents

 So, what are metrics in supply chain?
 Well, here is a summary of our top 20 supply chain KPIs we discussed in detail:

 - Perfect Order Rate

 - Inventory Turnover

 - Inventory Velocity (IV)

-If you want to track and visualize your supply chain metrics and KPIs with ease, you can try our software for a free 14-day trial!
+If you want to track and visualize your supply chain metrics and KPIs with pinpoint accuracy and complete convenience, you can try our modern logistics analytics software for a free 14-day trial!